dmakwana312/Stock-Market-Simulator/README.md

 ## Potential Upgrades

-* Saving simulation so user can continue at later time or date
+* Saving the simulation data so that the user can continue at a later time or date
 * Providing information about a particular stock to the user, such as the CEO of a company
-* Instead of having "Buy/Sell", user can click on the stock name in the main window and to buy and click on the bought stock in the text area to sell
+* Instead of having a "Buy/Sell" button, the user can click on the stock name in the main window to buy and click on the bought stocks in the textarea to sell